rgbkrk/joern-docs/Getting-Started.md

 ## Building

-To get the most recent version of joern, you can clone the git repository and build from source.
+To get the most recent version of joern, clone the git repository and build from source.
 To do so, please install the Apache Ant build tool and a Java 7 SDK first and then perform the following steps:

 Clone the git repository and enter the joern directory ($JOERN):

       $ git clone https://github.com/fabsx00/joern.git
       $ cd joern

+Optionally change to the development branch.

+	$ git checkout dev

 Download and extract dependencies in the joern directory: